Sponsored by Lucas Oil

 However, the chute must be re-packed in a manner as not to be disruptive to competition rounds.
 There will be separate staging lanes designated for any vehicle need to re-pack parachutes.
 Any vehicle unable to start under its own power will be disqualified.
 Once all rounds have been completed, prize money and awards will be given based on the final average of all three quarter mile passes.
 During, and in-between the back-to-back passes, no changes may be made to the vehicle other than lowering the tire pressure.

-Nitrous, fuel, and ice may not be installed/replenished.
+Nitrous and fuel may not be installed/replenished.
 Nitrous bottles may be turned off and back on while in the staging lanes before and during the three back-to-back passes.
-Vehicles with air-to-water intercoolers may not add ice to intercooler tank between back-to-back passes, even if the intercooler tank is located on the interior of the vehicle.
+Vehicles with air-to-water intercoolers may add ice to intercooler tank between back-to-back passes, even if the intercooler tank is located on the interior of the vehicle.

 The driver is the only person allowed to push vehicle in the staging lanes between runs.